-At NIE, we retain our premier place as Australia's highest quality provider because our Psychometrics Training programs are run by psychologically qualified specialists, the same who have been employed by some of Australia's leading companies.
-Our staff have contributed to the ongoing operations of organisations such as the Seven Network, Lend Lease, and government institutions such as Gold Coast City Council.
+At NIE, we retain our premier place as Australia's highest quality provider because our Psychometrics Training programs are run by trained specialists, who have been employed by some of Australia's leading companies.
 We have been working in the field of specialist university medical admissions for 20 years, and have specialised in Bond University for the past decade, specifically in MMI Training and now, in Psychometrics.
 Many other psychometrics training programs are alternatively produced by those who have no psychological training, or who are not familiar with medical entry, with unwitting applicants not realising that the types of Emotional Intelligence and Personality Tests issued by Bond University require familiarity with graduate outcomes, program outcomes and industry outcomes.
-Sitting a generic Personality Test online and forming your future actions off those results is not only useless but detrimental.

 Beware of any psychometric trainers or scams claiming that their programs are supported by any Australian university.
 Training will also only improve your scores when it is provided by a trustworthy institute that aligns itself with the authentic aims of each university.
 This requires time, research, genuine affiliations with the universities and their programs, and a thorough understanding of integrity issues that continue to affect the university entry training industry year after year.